 Steve Siegfried is one of Michigan’s most accomplished big mountain climbers.
 Which, for being born and raised on the flat farm grounds of Nebraska, is a remarkable feat.
 His first breakthrough was when he climbed Mt.
 Elbert in Colorado with his brother in 2006 and caught the hiking / climbing bug.
 Since then, he’s summitted 13 peaks in Colorado over 14,000.

-Siegfried recognizes his rare opportunity to climb professionally while at the same time, holding a fulltime job as a project engineer.
+Siegfried recognizes his rare opportunity to climb professionally while at the same time, running his own business as a government contractor.
 Siegfried says, “I think I’m one of the luckiest people I know, because I found my true passion at an older age.
 I’ll climb for as long as my body will allow me to get outside and play”.

 Along with his two sons, Gage and Hunter and daughter, Painsley (named after Torres del Paine NP in Chile), Siegfried lives in Rochester Hills, Michigan.
 While planning his next climb, he continues to explore climbing areas all around the US, but always returns to Colorado for its wild beauty.